Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/02-logging-onto-cloud.md

 1. Copy and paste the command in the Code box below to your *terminal*, but **replace** `NNN` with the number in your login key file name.

     Windows Git Bash users only:
-    - **copy** the command the usual Windows way: (1) highlight it with the mouse pointer while pressing the mouse left button and (2) press Ctrl-C (keys Ctrl and C simultaneously).
+    - **copy** the command the usual Windows way: (1) highlight it with the mouse pointer while pressing the mouse left button and (2) press Ctrl-c (keys Ctrl and c simultaneously).
     - but **paste** it the Linux/Unix way: by pressing the mouse middle button while hovering the mouse pointer over the Git Bash window.
 (Try with the right button if the middle button doesn't work.)
 Alternatively, right click and select `paste`.

     ~~~